-attend.
-And I told people they could join us late and leave early, whenever they needed to go.
-Usually we'd have a sizeable crowd who stuck with us to the harbourfront, and then gradually many people would depart as we worked our way through Gastown, Chinatown, the Downtown Eastside, and along Main Street.
-By the time we got over to the Olympic Village - the athletes' accommodations for the 2010 Winter Olympic and Paralymic Games that were subsequently sold as luxury condominiums at around \$1,100 per square foot - the crowd was small enough that I could afford to buy everyone unlimited food and refreshments at the Craft Brewery.
+a sizeable crowd who stick with us to the harbourfront, and then gradually many people depart as we worked our way through Gastown, Chinatown, the Downtown Eastside, and along Main Street.
+By the time we get over to the Olympic Village - the athletes' accommodations for the 2010 Winter Olympic and Paralymic Games that were subsequently sold as luxury condominiums at around \$1,100 per square foot - the crowd is usually small enough that I can afford to buy everyone unlimited food and refreshments at the Craft Brewery.

-39 Enright, "Stories and More Storeys," p.
+43 Enright, "Stories and More Storeys," p.
 13.

 In the Fall of 2020, the Covid-19 global pandemic meant that it was not safe for us to gather in person for the September walking tour.
 I know what you're thinking: "Why not do a virtual walking tour and put it on YouTube?"
 Oh, how I'd love to do that!
-I began preparing some video materials, and found some fabulous airline-window videos and drone footage of the city that various world travelers have posted on YouTube.
+I began preparing some video materials, and found some fabulous airlinewindow videos and drone footage of the city that various world travelers have posted on YouTube.
 I started creating a few mixtures and mashups, but then I ran into a few